mathiasfrohlich/vscode-kotlin/README.md

 TODO
 ----
 * add anonymous classes
-* add operator overriding
 * add namespace
-* add annotations
 * object classes
 * agregate assignment into one
 * add closures handling
+* is there "default" keyword in Kotlin?
+* add support for functions that returns many values
+* add support for labels

 Contribution
 ------------